ShichengChen/Audio-Source-Separation/readme.md

 # Notice
  - if i set residual channel to 256, the loss will stuck into 4.5,(actually, loss returns from 3.5)
  - if you only padding zero on the two side of the audio, which is slightly worse than the result which you padding whenever you use cnn.
 I still do not understand
+ - if i set the number of cnn dilation layers to 100, the result is also not good.
+Maybe because two big padding area or two big receptive field
+ - if you design custom model, you should use self.convs = nn.ModuleList() instead of self.convs = dict().
+If you use the latter way, the pytorch cannot update the weight in the dict()

 # ToDo
  - better learning rate decay strategy, speed up the training process.
  - bigger dataset

+# Good loss image
 ![one of good loss image](./lossRecord/loss.png)